sahandsn/FullStackOpen-Course/part4/blog-list/README.md

 # summary

-this part focused on three aspects of the backend: project structure, testing, and user administration.
+This part focused on three aspects of the backend: project structure, testing, and user administration.

 ## project structure